OrchardCMS/OrchardDoc/Documentation/Creating-Dynamic-Forms.markdown

 ### Export Dynamic Forms Data ###

+Since Dynamic Forms can be either saved as a content type or as a form submissions you have different steps when exporting and importing.

+#### Exporting Forms saved as Content Type ####

 The only thing left to do is to export our list of submissions so that the email addresses can be used by services like Publicaster, Campaign Monitor, MailChimp and the like.
 The easiest way to export anything and everything from the Orchard CMS is to use the Import/Export module.
 The Import/Export module is shipped with Orchard by default in version 1.6 and on but is not enabled by default.
 Let's enable the Import/Export module.

 ![Import/Export module](../upload/dynamic-forms/import-export-enabled.png "Enable the Import/Export module")